algorithmwatch/2021-monitoring-instagram-analysis/readme.md

 The probability that a post be seen, taking into account the results of the model predicting visibility, is calculated using exp(x) (x being the data from cell [26] of the [analysis from Feb 22](https://github.com/algorithmwatch/monitoring-instagram-TAMI/blob/main/archive/feb22/TAMI%20Dutch%20politics.ipynb), which represents the log-odds).

+The graphs used in the article focus on the categories for which we can formulate hypotheses regarding why they would be favored.
+Categories were automatically generated using a Latent Dirichlet allocation and sometimes were difficult to interpret.
+For instance, an 'indoor' category seems to be favored by Instagram's algorithm in some analyses, but not all.

 ## Usage

 Upon reception of the database, process the data for the analysis: